Stocks' correction coming? Not that again

 While the VIX has been sliding, the expected volatility in Apple has increased, judging by a VIX index that tracks Apple options.
 Apple, like IBM and other bellwether names, has its own VIX index.

+(The story updates column sent late Friday with Dow and Nasdaq highs)

-(Wall St Week Ahead runs every Friday.
-Questions or comments on this column can be emailed to: angela.moon(at)thomsonreuters.com)
+(Wall St Week Ahead runs every Sunday.
+Questions or comments on this one can be emailed to: angela.moon(at)thomsonreuters.com)

 (Reporting By Angela Moon; Editing by Jan Paschal)